Nursing his new dream

 The instructors called it “boot camp.”
 They stripped students of their former selves as bus drivers, flight attendants or homemakers to build them into good nurses – people who could walk into a room, assess a situation in less than 10 seconds, and take action.

 Only a month in, Ryan felt overwhelmed.
-Each semester carried up to 12 credits of pathophysiology, pharmacology and epidemiology.
+Each semester carried up to 12 credits of get ambien pathophysiology, pharmacology and epidemiology.
 That didn’t include the clinicals, working two 12-hour shifts at area hospitals.

 The work was intense: standing on his feet for hours, someone hovering over his shoulder at every move.